kaikue/Sacrifice/README.md

 	- Altar 2: choice to sacrifice double jump
 	- Level 3: dash or no, double jump or no, lots of combat
 		- music: Juhani Junkala
-	- Altar 3: choice to sacrifice hearts "vitality"
+	- Altar 3: choice to sacrifice hearts
-		- reload hearts GUI (test)
-	- Level 4: dash or no, double jump or no, cross spikes (requires health), lots of combat
+	- Level 4: dash or no, double jump or no, lots of combat
 		- music: inarticulate
 	- Altar 5: sacrifice everything for ultimate power
 		- yes- bad ending
 		- no- fight eldritch guy
 			- music: demon lord
-			- no abilities sacrificed- climb up through spikes and banish him- good ending
-			- some abilities sacrificed- fight him- banish him but you die (ok ending)